Tinberg/Rainydays/README.md

 # Rainydays

-keywords for report
-1.decided to use flexbox all over my website to confident using flexbox, next html/css assigment i would dive in deeper to css grid.
+1.decided to use flexbox all over my website to be confident using flexbox, next html/css assigment i would dive in deeper to css grid.
 2. chrome is my choice of web browser, and i found out that my designe looks sligthely different in safari, for exampel my search button hight is different, so it shows the div behind it when i use safari.
-3.
+3. i went trough the moduels and watched some youtube for how to set up layout, as mentioned i used alot of flexbox. at the end of my assigment i feel confident using flexbox. im still not sure if my elements are semantically correct.